 The LVN-RN program is for students who possess vocational nurse licensure and wish to earn an associate degree.
 Applicants are expected to have at least six months of LVN experience prior to admission.
-The first portion of this program is a bridge semester, which involves a 3-unit lecture series, 1-unit skills component and 1-unit clinical component.
+The first portion of this program is a bridge semester, which involves courses in microbiology, anatomy and nursing concepts.
 After the first semester, prospective nurses enter the final two semesters of the traditional associate degree in nursing program.
 Graduates are qualified to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

-The nursing associate program at El Centro College is comprised of 60 units and can be completed in two years.
+The nursing associate program at El Centro College and Methodist Health System is comprised of 60 units and can be completed in two years.
 Students must meet the TSI (Texas Success Initiative) standards to be admitted into this program.
 The curriculum covers human anatomy, introductory nursing and health care concepts, among other topics.
-Four credit hours of clinical experience are scheduled for each semester and run concurrently with classroom instruction.
+Clinical experience is scheduled for each semester and runs concurrently with classroom instruction.
 Graduates will be prepared to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 Brookhaven College is also part of the Dallas County Community College District, which offers degree and certificate programs for students who want to continue their education or pursue career opportunities.
 In order to gain admission to the nursing associate program, applicants must complete prerequisite coursework.
 Additional admission requirements include a placement exam, current immunizations, a physical exam, a background check, a drug screening and CPR certification.

 Associate of Applied Sciences in Nursing

 This 60-credit program at Brookhaven College combines lectures, skill labs and clinical experience.
 Courses include anatomy, physiology, chemistry, clinical practice, microbiology, psychology and ethics.
 Rotations begin in the first semester and occur during day and evening hours.
 Students gain clinical experience in the maternity, pediatrics, psychiatry and surgical departments of Dallas-area hospitals.
 Students will be prepared to take the NCLEX-RN exam.